-Famous People with Designer Shadow
+Famous People with a Designer Shadow Style

 First appearing on his face in 1986, the shadow quickly became yet another style of fashionable beards and not just an obvious sign of laziness.

-How to Get a 5 O’clock Shadow
+How to Get 5 O’clock Shadow

 The 5 o’clock shadow may seem like a simple style, but achieving it requires dedication, time, and most of all, precision.